Reviewing MGP Ingredients (NASDAQ:MGPI) & Viña Concha y Toro (NASDAQ:VCOYY)

-MGP Ingredients (NASDAQ:MGPI) and Viña Concha y Toro (OTCMKTS:VCOYY) are both small-cap consumer staples companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, institutional ownership, risk, valuation and dividends.
+MGP Ingredients (NASDAQ:MGPI) and Viña Concha y Toro (OTCMKTS:VCOYY) are both small-cap consumer staples companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their valuation, risk, earnings, dividends, analyst recommendations, institutional ownership and profitability.

 Profitability